-If you are a biomedical engineer who has just finished your undergraduate degree or who has been in the field for a few years, and you want to apply your skills to developing products and processes in the private sector, then our 15-month BME M.E. is the program for you.
+If you are a biomedical engineer who has just finished your undergraduate degree or who has been in the field for a few years, and you want to apply your skills to developing innovative medical technologies, then our 15-month BME M.E. is the program for you.

 A Distinctive Experience